Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Metallicity Dependence of the LISA DWD Population

 \section{Metallicity Dependence of the LISA DWD Population}

-While metallicity impacts the intrinsic properties of our simulated DWD populations as described in Sections~\ref{sec:formeff} and \ref{sec:CEsep}, when we consider the present-day Galactic close DWDs we find that the population detectable by LISA changes only numerically.
-The number of DWDs in the LISA frequency band decreases by $\sim50\%$ when comparing model F50 to model FZ.
+While metallicity impacts the intrinsic properties of our simulated DWD populations as described in Sections~\ref{sec:formeff} and \ref{sec:CEsep}, when we consider the present-day Galactic close DWDs we find that the population detectable by LISA largely only changes in total number, but not in frequency distribution.
+The number of DWDs in the LISA frequency band decreases by $\sim50\%$ when comparing model F50 to model FZ for variations $\alpha5$ and $q3$, but remains approximately unchanged for our fiducial and $\alpha25$ variations.

-Figure \ref{fig:lisa_nums} shows the number of DWDs orbiting with frequencies $f_{\rm{GW}} > 0.1\,\rm{mHz}$ against metallicity for each DWD type.
+Figure \ref{fig:lisa_nums} shows the number of DWDs orbiting with frequencies $f_{\rm{GW}} > 0.1\,\rm{mHz}$ against metallicity for each DWD type and parameter variation.
 The solid lines show DWDs from model FZ, and the dashed lines show DWDs from model F50.
 The He + CO, CO + CO, and ONe + X populations each have strong peaks in the number of DWDs near solar metallicity at which the majority of star formation in galaxy {\bf{m12i}} occurs.
-The largest contribution to the population comes from metallicities above $\sim$ 0.01Z$_\odot$.
-The discrepancy between the two binary fraction models is also the most significant above this threshold.
-When creating our DWD populations the DWD formation efficiency, number of \textbf{m12i} star particles, and binary fraction all compete.
+The largest contribution to the population comes from metallicities above $\sim 0.01\,Z_\odot$.
+Any discrepancy between the two binary fraction models is also the most significant above this threshold.
+When creating our DWD populations the DWD formation efficiency, number of \textbf{m12i} star particles, and the metallicity-dependent binary fraction and ZAMS orbital period distribution all compete.
 The amount of stars formed in \textbf{m12i} at higher metallicity values overwhelms the drop in DWD formation efficiency by multiple orders of magnitude, so this effect dominates when determining the number of stars initially sampled in the population for $f_{\rm{b}}$.